python-bonobo/bonobo/docs/guide/services.rst

 * Lazily resolved parameters, eventually overriden by command line or environment, so you can for example override the database DSN or target filesystem on command line (or with shell environment).
 * Pool based locks that ensure that only one (or n) transformations are using a given service at the same time.
+* Simple config implementation, using a python file for config (ex: bonobo run ... --services=services_prod.py).
+* Default configuration for services, using an optional callable (`def get_services(args): ...`).
+Maybe tie default configuration to graph, but not really a fan because this is unrelated to graph logic.

 This is under development, let us know what you think (slack may be a good place for this).
+The basics already work, and you can try it.

 Read more